ventus-ag/docs/_docs/tutorials/lin-veeam-agent.md

 > <URL> — URL of a proxy used for CRL checks.

-If the proxy does not require authentication, you do not need to specify the account name и password.
+If the proxy does not require authentication, you do not need to specify the account name and password.
 Keep in mind that only the basic authentication method is supported for connection to a proxy.

 **For example:**